Arthur Chaskalson: Constitutional Court

+Retirement

 On 31 May 2005, Chaskalson retired as Chief Justice and was replaced by his former deputy Pius Langa.
 In his 2005 State of the Nation speech shortly before Chaskalson's retirement, South African President Thabo Mbeki praised the Chief Justice as a "great son of our people" and a "giant among the architects of our democracy".
 Mbeki paid tribute to Chaskalson for everything he had done "as a South African, a lawyer and a judge, to shepherd us towards the construction of a South Africa that truly belongs to all who live in it".

 He died in Johannesburg on 1 December 2012 from leukemia and was buried in Westpark Cemetery.

 Personal life

 Chaskalson was survived by his wife Lorraine, with whom he had two sons and five grandchildren.
 Chaskalson was Jewish and was associated with Progressive synagogues in Johannesburg.

 Honours and awards

 In 2002 he was awarded the Order of the Baobab (Gold) for "exceptional service in law, constitutional jurisprudence and human rights".